5-top-factors-SEO-l

 • Blogs – Blogs are a great way to expand your website’s depth.
 They can also be a great way to answer questions relevant to your business.
 They are different from Cornerstone pages as they should be more informative and less “salesy”.
 Though they should not attempt to sell, using internal links in a blog to your Cornerstone pages is a great idea.

 • Keyword density and paragraph headings – As you write content for your pages, whether they be Cornerstone pages or Blogs, each page should have a singular keyword focus.
 This means that the keyword (topic) the page is about should be used in paragraph headings and sentences.
-Caution, don’t overuse the keyword, as this is considered keyword stuffing and could have a negative impact on SEO.
+Caution, don’t overuse the keyword, as this is considered keyword stuffing and could have a negative impact on SEO ranking.
 One and a half to two percent keyword saturation is generally a good guide to follow.

 USER EXPERIENCE (UX)